-As of June 30, 2014 (unaudited), the aggregate contingent liability to the OCS and to the BIRD amounted to \$0 and \$734, respectively.
+As of December 31, 2014, the contingent liability to the OCS amounted to \$76, and there was no contingent liability to the BIRD.
 The Israeli Research and Development Law provides that know-how developed under an approved research and development program may not be transferred to third parties without the approval of the OCS.
 Such approval is not required for the sale or export of any products resulting from such research or development.
 The OCS, under special circumstances, may approve the transfer of OCS-funded know-how outside Israel, in the following cases: